 Push piers, for example, extend deep below your foundation, extending past poor supporting soils to bedrock or competent strata to support your foundation and permanently stop settlement.

-At Connecticut Basement Systems, we are proud to be a respected member of the Supportworks, Inc. international contractor network and to have our employees trained through the International Headquarters in Omaha, Nebraska.
-Supportworks is a leading designer, manufacturer, and distributor of foundation stabilization systems for new and existing residential, commercial, and industrial structures.
+At Connecticut Basement Systems, we are proud to be a respected member of the Foundation Supportworks international contractor network and to have our employees trained through the International Headquarters in Omaha, Nebraska.
+Foundation Supportworks is a leading designer, manufacturer, and distributor of foundation stabilization systems for new and existing residential, commercial, and industrial structures.

 We offer free foundation repair quotes throughout our service area.
 Each written quote includes an on-site inspection of your problem, professional answers to all your foundation questions, and a copy of our 90-page full-color foundation repair book.

-We proudly serve the Connecticut area, including Norwalk, Stamford, West Hartford, Greenwich, Fairfield, Hamden, Milford, Trumbull, Darien, New Canaan and many areas nearby.
+We proudly serve the Connecticut area, including Norwalk, Stamford, West Hartford, Greenwich, Fairfield, Hamden, Poughkeepsie, Milford, Trumbull, Darien and many areas nearby.